kuzzleio/sdk-javascript/doc/7/core-classes/search-result/next/index.md

 ::: warning
 When using a cursor with the `scroll` option, Elasticsearch has to duplicate the transaction log to keep the same result during the entire scroll session.
-It can lead to memory leaks if a too great scroll duration is provided or if too many scroll sessions are open simultaneously.
+It can lead to memory leaks if ascroll duration too great is provided, or if too many scroll sessions are open simultaneously.
 :::

 ::: info